acidlabsStudios/EmployeeHandbook/international-travel.md

 * your tablet where you read acidlabs email;
 * your phone where you use work apps; etc.

-## TL;DR: Don't Travel With Work Data
+### TL;DR: Don't Travel With Work Data
 If you don't need your work laptop (or tablet/phone), don't bring it with you!
 Wipe company data from your phone before crossing the US border.
 Restore it afterwards.

 ## Checklist: Before You Travel
 * Let us know!
-Share your travel plans and when you expect to arrive in the US.
+Share your travel plans and when you expect to arrive in your destination.
-* Request an invitation letter from Steve.
+* If needed, request an invitation letter from Steve.
 He'll draft a letter specific to your visit.
 * Update your ESTA or any other waiver online with your travel info and the hotel address.
 * Ensure you have your passport, ESTA or other waiver, invitation letter, and travel details all in order.
 * Put Steve and our attorney on speed dial.
   * If you run into general travel issues or have any questions, contact Steve
   * If you're detained or encounter some other serious customs headache, contact our attorney directly: Pierre Johannessen (get the phone number from Steve).
-US Customs and Border Protection (CBP) is not required to allow you to contact an attorney, but Pierre is your first call if possible.
+Many border authorities are not required to allow you to contact an attorney, but Pierre is your first call if possible.
-* Secure passwords
+* 1Passwords
-  * Check that your personal 1Password (or other keyfile) vault doesn't have any work logins.
+  * Check that your personal 1Password vault doesn't have any work logins.
+If it does, move them to the acidlabs team vault instead.
 * Email apps
   * If you use an email app rather than Gmail in your browser, remove the @acidlabs.org account.
+  * Turn on Travel Mode.
+Go to https://acidlabs.1password.com/profile and click Enable Travel Mode.
+  * Open 1Password on each device you're traveling with (laptop, phone, iPad, etc) so it can wipe its data while it's in Travel Mode.
 * Clear browser cookies, logging you out of all work sites.
   * Laptops: Clear cookies in Chrome, Safari, etc.
   * [iOS](https://support.apple.com/en-us/HT201265): Settings > Safari > Clear History and Website Data